How To Take Care of Dry Scalp for Curly Hair

 Environmental factors can also play a role.
 Dry air, especially during winter, can make a dry scalp worse.
 Humidity can help moisture in curls, but when it’s dry outside, your scalp can feel the effect.
 Covering your hair with a stylish hat or headscarf can help retain moisture and add a fun touch to your wardrobe.

-The Difference Between Dry Scalp And Dandruff
+The Difference Between Dry Scalp VS Dandruff

 Dry scalp and dandruff may seem similar, but they are different issues affecting your hair.
 Dry scalp occurs when your skin lacks moisture.
 It may lead you to feel itchy and tiny flakes may appear.